 It's no secret that the Blender interface breaks a lot of rules.
-Luckily Blender has good reasons for it and after time these reasons become clear.
+Luckily Blender has good reasons for it and these reasons become clear.
 Blender's interface is built around providing you with the shortest routes to the most results.
 It's also particularly focused on reducing the kind of stress on wrists and hands that's often felt when using mouse-intensive graphical applications every day.

 For these reasons, a lot of the work done in Blender is distributed across the keyboard and the mouse.
 Many operations normally done with a point-and-click action can be achieved with just a few key-presses on the keyboard.
 Blender also makes heavy use of 'the middle mouse button', commonly known as the 'wheel', both as a scrolling interface and as a button.